The Theater at Virgin Hotels

 The Theater at Virgin Hotels Las Vegas, originally known as The Joint, is a theater located on the grounds of the Virgin Hotels Las Vegas in Paradise, Nevada, United States.

-It opened as The Joint on March 10, 1995, as part of the Hard Rock Hotel (later Virgin Hotels).
+It opened as The Joint on March 10, 1995, as part of the Hard Rock Hotel & Casino (later Virgin Hotels).
 The venue closed on February 7, 2009, and a new, larger building was opened two months later, doubling capacity from 2,000 to 4,000 people.
-The hotel and music venue closed in February 2020, for renovations and rebranding as Virgin Hotels.
-The resort reopened in March 2021, and the theater began hosting performances on September 11, 2021.
+The casino hotel and music venue closed in February 2020, for renovations and rebranding as Virgin Hotels.
+The resort reopened on March 25, 2021, and the theater began hosting performances on September 11, 2021.

 The theater is operated by AEG Live.
 It has hosted various concert residencies, and is a common venue for classic rock and modern rock bands in the Las Vegas Valley.
 It has frequently booked groups who traditionally favor arena types of venues.
 It has also hosted other events such as comedy acts and boxing matches.

 History

-1995-2009
+1995–2009

-The venue, originally named the Joint, opened along with the Hard Rock Hotel on the night of March 10, 1995.
+The venue, originally named the Joint, opened along with the Hard Rock Hotel & Casino on the night of March 10, 1995.
 The venue had capacity for up to 1,400 people.
 Numerous musicians performed on opening night, and the concert was filmed and subsequently broadcast on MTV the following night.
 This new showroom provided audience members with an intimate setting that allowed them an up-close view of performers, some of whom normally would have played in large stadiums.
 Its success led to similar music venues being built at other nearby resorts, including the House of Blues at Mandalay Bay, The Colosseum at Caesars Palace, and the Pearl Theater at the Palms resort.

 Although the Joint was built as a music venue, it hosted other events as well, such as the world premiere of Con Air on June 2, 1997.
 In November 2003, it hosted a fundraiser screening of The Big Empty.
 The screening was part of an effort by the Hard Rock to compete against its rival, the Palms, which had hosted several film and television premiere screenings.
 In late 2003, Jeff Beacher began hosting a variety show at the Joint, which continued its run for the next four years.
 In September 2006, the Joint hosted "Imagine: The Artwork of John Lennon", a collection of more than 100 art pieces created by John Lennon, including drawings, serigraphs, and lithographs.

 Andrew Hewitt, the Joint's original concert promoter, announced his impending departure in late 2006, after 11 years.
 AEG Live took over booking for the Joint, and events occurred less frequently there following Hewitt's departure.
 By 2007, the Joint had capacity for 2,000 people, and there were plans to demolish it for a new, larger Joint facility.
 The original Joint closed on February 7, 2009, with its final performance being Mötley Crüe.
 The facility had held more than 1,000 concerts since its opening.
 The original Joint was turned into additional gaming space for the Hard Rock Hotel.